We wrote this Policy to help you understand:

 Third-Party cookies and information

 Adobe: When we designed our Site, we chose to use licensed fonts from Adobe using their Typekit service.
 In order for us to use the Typekit service, Adobe may collect some information about our Site and users.
 A full list of the information that may be collected by Adobe is available here from Adobe.
-You may block the use of the Typekit service using privacy-focused browser plugins such as Lightbeam and Privacy Badger, or use a text-based privacy browser, like Lynx.
+You may block the use of the Typekit service using privacy-focused browser plugins such as Privacy Badger, or use a text-based privacy browser, like Lynx.
 However, blocking the use of Adobe Typekit may impact the functionality of our Website and limit your ability to view content.

 Facebook Business Tools: The Site also uses Facebook Business tools (“Facebook Tools” or “FB Tools”).
 FB Tools collect or receive information from our Site and then use that information to help us understand the effectiveness and use of our Site and our Site audience.
 You may opt out of the collection and use of your information for ad targeting by visiting the Digital Advertising Alliance’s Consumer Choice Tool.